Drug Chatter -- Get concise, cited information on drugs using AI GPT chat

 * Stomach damage from aspirin is often reversible.

-* Treatment options include medications, antacids, prokinetics, and surgery.
+* Treatment options include medications and lifestyle changes.

-* Prevention is key, and taking steps such as taking aspirin with food, using enteric-coated aspirin, monitoring dosage, and consulting your doctor can reduce your risk of stomach damage.
+* Prevention is the best medicine, and taking aspirin with food, using enteric-coated aspirin, monitoring dosage, and consulting your doctor can help reduce the risk of stomach damage.

 FAQs